 - A device can only belong to one project.

-- Newly purchased devices are in the predefined Inventory project.
+- Newly claimed devices are in the predefined Inventory project.

 Labels are key-value pairs that are useful for adding descriptive data to devices.